Stephen Manas: Acting

 Manas's first role was in the movie Ma premiere fois, directed by Marie-Castille Mention-Schaar.
 He appeared in many dramas on French television channels TF1, TMC, and M6 during his studies in Paris.
 After a talent agency based in India cold-called him and offered him a three-year contract, he moved to India where he immersed himself in the Bollywood industry, building his acting résumé.

 After two years living and working between Bollywood and Mumbai, then Manila and Tokyo, he returned to France in 2018.
 Once back in Paris, Manas was chosen for the role of Christian in the short film Out of Frame/Hors Champ.
 He won multiple awards for this role.

 In August 2019, as a first-time guest at the Cannes Film Festival, Manas met an agent specializing in international casting.
 A month later, he joined the cast of the new series Apple TV+, Ted Lasso in a recurring role, playing Richard Montlaur, a young French player on a Premier League football team in England.
 The series stars Jason Sudeikis, Hannah Waddingham, Brendan Hunt, Nick Mohammed, Juno Temple, Jeremy Swift, Phil Dunster, and Brett Goldstein.

 Music

-Music also has an important place in Manas' life; he started playing music at 8 years old.
-He first played clarinet in a orchestra in Megève until he was 15, then he switched to saxophone and at 18, he learned piano and guitar.
+Manas started playing music at 8 years old.
+He first played clarinet in an orchestra in Megève until he was 15, then switched to saxophone and at 18, he learned piano and guitar.
 He began composing music in 2016.
-As of 2020, he has his own musical production, Sound-it.
+As of 2020, he had his own musical production, Sound-it.